 Participants will learn about local trees, from identification to aging and tree parts to forest types, through hands-on activities.

 After searching for "alien" (non-native) plants and animals, participants will understand the impact of these invasive species on the environment.
 Off-site programs and service projects are also available; call for more information.

-Participants will use their senses while experiencing a walk in the woods in the evening.
-Learn about animals that are active at night, and the adaptations they use to survive.
+Participants use their senses while experiencing a walk in the woods in the evening.
 Hands-on activities help children to explore and feel comfortable in the outdoors as the sun goes down.

-Participants will discover how wildlife survive the cold challenges of the winter season by taking a guided walk on snowshoes to search for animal homes, tracks, and other signs.
-Snowshoe rental is included in fee.
-Minimum of 6" of snow is required to use snowshoes; if there is not enough snow we will walk instead.
-Offered December-March only, weather permitting.
+Participants discover how wildlife survive the cold challenges of the winter season by taking a guided walk on snowshoes to search for animal homes, tracks, and other signs.

-A DEC environmental educator will bring nature to your group in these exciting educational programs, which last about 45 minutes.
-Maximum of 25 children per session.
+An environmental educator will bring nature to your group in these exciting educational programs, which last about 45 minutes.

 Owls are amazing creatures of the night.
 Participants will learn about the adaptations that make them so well suited to their nocturnal lifestyle through hands-on activities.